rossetti/KSLBook/docs/04-Chapter4.md

 every minute.
 The time that it takes to execute the query on the server is typically between 0.6 and 0.8 minutes uniformly distributed.
 The server can only execute 1 query at a time.
 Develop a simulation model to estimate the average delay time for a query.
 Use stream 1 for the time between query arrivals and stream 2 for the query execution time.
 Run your model for 30 replications having a length of 100,000 minutes.
+Use stream 1 for the query arrival process and stream 2 for the time to execute the query.
 :::

 ***